JianChen-IT/IR_Final_Project/README.md

 # Information retrieval - Final Project
 This repository contains the delivery of the Information Retrieval Final Project, subject taught in the UPF (1st Term 2020).
-The content of this report contains the recommended structure provided by the Project Guidelines provided by Prof.Fabbri.
+The content of this report contains the recommended structure provided by the Project Guidelines.

 ## Content